-- + Affordable: flexibility to offer innovative dwelling types for aged and less able. - + Encourage adaptable buildings to accommodate change of use over time.
+- + Affordable: flexibility to offer innovative dwelling types for aged and less able. - + Encourage adaptable buildings to accommodate change of use over time. - + Provides housing diversity and establishes a range of housing opportunities.

 5.3.
 INDICATIVE CONCEPT PLAN

 The proposed urban form introduces a new urban structure into Middleton Beach and Albany.
 In particular, it seeks to provide diversification of housing typologies to better meet changing demographics and subsequent housing demands.
 MBAC Structure Plan seeks to provide local amenities and tourist facilities to enhance Middleton Beach and recreational activities undertaken in the area.